temdisponivel/data_desk/README.md

 2. `cd data_desk`
 3. `build` on Windows or `./build.sh` on Mac/Linux

-NOTE: The `build` command on Windows expects to find `cl` (MSVC).
+NOTE: The `build.bat` script on Windows expects to find `cl` (MSVC).
 Your environment should know about this.
-The easiest way to do this is to call `vcvarsall.bat` in your terminal environment, which is packaged with Visual Studio.
+The easiest way to do this is to use one of the Visual Studio command prompts (titled `x64 Native Tools Command Prompt for VS<version>`, or `x86 Native Tools Command Prompt for VS<version>`).
+Otherwise, you can call `vcvarsall.bat` in your terminal environment, which is packaged with Visual Studio.

 ### Step 2: Make or get Data Desk format files (.ds)